School-of-Rust/school-of-rust/content/_index.md

 tutorials to help people learn the
 [Rust programming language](https://www.rust-lang.org/).

-Rust has a reputation for being hard to learn, so my goal is to provide *high quality* learning material to help break down those barriers.
+Rust has a reputation for being hard to learn, so our goal is to provide *high quality* learning material to help break down those barriers.

-Let's learn Rust and write beautiful software and art together.